 How does one go about knowing the essence or nature of a thing?
+What is the epistemological process by which one goes on to know truly what a thing is in reality?
 Saint Thomas Aquinas has a metaphysical principle called “the Principle of Operation,” which can be used as an epistemological principle to arrive at the knowledge of the essences or natures of things when it is inverted.
 This principle can be stated in a few ways, but essentially all of these variants of the principle state that “the nature of a thing determines how it acts or behaves.”
 When this metaphysical principle is inverted from the ontological order into the cognitive order as an epistemological principle, we get a variant of the principle which states that the “actions [of a thing] reveal the essence [of a thing],” and a corollary which says that “the acts are like the nature.”
 The point here is that, since the nature or essence of a thing is the source or principle for its action, this means that the essence or nature of a thing determines the actions that the thing is able to perform, which in turn means that “the acts” or actions of something are “like the nature,” and thus the “actions reveal the essence” — the actions are the gateway to knowing the essence or nature of a thing.

 Now depending on the scholastic philosophical position one takes — be it the Ockhamist positions of Nominalism or Conceptualism or Thomistic Realism — one will get a very different science of Saint Joseph, or “Josephology.”
 For since “putative” comes from the Latin adjective putativus which means “supposed,” which in turn is derived from the Latin verb putare which means “to consider, hold, believe, think,” calling Joseph merely the “putative father of Jesus Christ” can give way to a nominalist or conceptualist view of Saint Joseph’s paternity, which sees Saint Joseph’s fatherhood as one that is only believed nominally or merely considered in the mind, one that is generally held to be the case, a paternity that exists only nominally in the eyes and in the minds of the public.
 Merely knowing Joseph as the “legal father of Christ” also has an Ockhamist ring to it; for according to this title Joseph’s fatherhood as written on the documents and in the minds of the legal authorities, Saint Joseph is considered the father of Jesus Christ, but only for the purposes of filling out the census and such like things.
 Thus, if one merely qualifies Saint Joseph’s paternity by limiting it merely with the titles of “putative” or “legal father of Jesus,” then the premises for one’s syllogism ultimately take him to the conclusion of a mere false, subjective, and nominal fatherhood for Saint Joseph — to an Ockhamist Josephology.